Outsourcing is Dead.

 Beware of a race to the bottom — the lowest RFP price is not always a good thing.

-Our State of Outsourcing survey found that 40% of organizations faced higher outsourcing costs than expected in the past year.
+Our 2025 CX Outsourcing Report found that 47% of organizations faced higher outsourcing costs than expected in the past year, up 7% since 2024.
 Some organizations can likely attribute these higher costs to simply utilizing outsourced services more than expected, but for others, the root of the issue is discrepancies between costs cited in the RFP — or initial contract — and actual costs.

 In some cases, vendors get clients in the door based on low prices, then claw back revenue with add-on services, hidden fees, and change orders, resulting in higher costs than expected.
 This means the lowest RFP price can actually result in more financial strain in the long run.